Fifth Year M.A. Program

 Application Deadline February 1

-The B.A.-B.S./M.A.
-Program is designed to allow selected students to earn both a B.A. or B.S. and an M.A. in Psychology in five years.
-Boston College undergraduate Psychology majors may apply to continue their studies beyond the B.A. or B.S. and earn an M.A. with the equivalent of a fifth, consecutive year of full-time study.
+The Fifth Year M.A. program allows selected students to earn both a B.A. or B.S. in Psychology or Neuroscience and an M.A. in Psychology in five years.
+Boston College undergraduate majors may apply to continue their studies beyond the B.A. or B.S. and earn an M.A. with the equivalent of a fifth, consecutive year of full-time study.
 The purpose of the program is to allow students a greater opportunity for concentrated study and research training.
 Such training is excellent preparation for application to a Ph.D. program.

 Students apply to one of our five graduate areas, which determines the two 5000-level area seminars required.
 Students must submit a statement of purpose, two letters of recommendation, and an official transcript.
 The GRE is not required.
 Admission to the program normally requires an overall and a Psychology GPA of 3.33.
-Students accepted in the B.A.-B.S./M.A. program may also apply to Ph.D. programs in their senior year.
-If admitted, they may choose to go to a Ph.D. program instead of completing the B.A.-B.S./M.A. program.
+Students accepted in the Fifth Year M.A. program may also apply to Ph.D. programs in their senior year.
+If admitted, they may choose to go to a Ph.D. program instead of completing the Fifth Year M.A. program.

-If admitted to the B.A.-B.S./M.A. program, all tuition and fees are the responsibility of the student.
-There is no additional financial support available to students in the B.A.-B.S./M.A.
-Program.
+If admitted to the Fifth Year M.A. program, all tuition and fees are the responsibility of the student.
+There is no additional financial support available to students in the Fifth Year M.A. program.

 Students admitted to the program must take two courses in their senior year: PSYC5501 Experimental Design and Statistics and a 5000-level seminar required by the student’s area.
 These courses count for graduate credit as well as for the undergraduate major.
 In their fifth year, students take an advanced statistics course and the second 5000-level seminar required by the student’s area.